Smoky Quartz: Properties, Facts and Photos

 The colour of smoky quartz forms when natural radiation from surrounding rock interacts with traces of aluminium within the crystal structure, causing structural changes that produce its distinctive colour.

 smoky quartz, a short terminated crystalSmoky quartz is relatively common, so it doesn't tend to be particularly expensive.
-That said, a considerable amount of smoky quartz being sold is clear quartz that's been heated to produce the smoky colour.
-The reason is that high-grade natural smoky quartz is less abundant.
+That said, a considerable amount of the material being sold is clear quartz that's been heated to produce the smoky colour.
+The reason for doing this is because high-grade natural smoky quartz is less abundant.

 Low-grade natural citrine can also be used.